-The objective of the Bachelor of Science in Computer Engineering Technology degree program is to provide students with the knowledge and skills to enter the workforce and advance as professional engineering technologists, specifically in the computing and computing technology field.
+The objective of the Computer Engineering Technology degree program is to provide students with the knowledge and skills to enter the workforce and advance as professional engineering technologists, specifically in the computing and computing technology field.
 Required coursework builds a foundation and broad base of skills in advanced circuit theory and digital design, microprocessors and programming.
-Elective courses are available in computer science, communications, or control systems.
-In addition to the general education requirements, the outcomes of the program are:
+Elective courses are available in computer science, communications or control systems.